 I don’t know how he did it, to be honest – how he managed to exalt and question people’s intelligence by slightly changing the arc of his smile.
 By the time I had noticed all this, he had become everything I found myself wanting.
 I began to validate my opinions when they agreed with him and reject the ones that didn’t.

-He showed me that it wasn’t always important to be right but it was more important to know the difference between right and wrong even if you know deep down that that what you’re doing wrong.
 I lost myself somewhere between the synapses of his brain and felt the electricity flow through me when we were together.
 I wanted to stop seeing the world through my eyes and start seeing it through his.
 I wanted to be the spatter that his brains splashed across a white wall would look like.

 People think obsession is for psychopaths.
 Obsession is wasted on psychopaths, if you ask me.
 My obsession with his mind made me give up everything else I looked for in a person.
 I stopped seeing how other boys dressed, I didn’t notice how they did their hair or made smug jokes about my indifference about their existence.